rashmi05pathak/CS6910_Assignment_2/README.md

 # CS6910_Assignment_2

 Instruction to run the code:
-Every colab files needs to be run cell by cell...!
+Every colab files need to be run cell by cell...!

 Question 2A:Below sweep config is used to train the model using wandb Grid search is used in this sweep: